1Hive/redemptions-app/README.md

 aragon dao install <dao-address> redemptions.open.aragonpm.eth --app-init-args <vault-address> <token-manager-address>
 ```

 The Redemptions app must have the `TRANSFER_ROLE` permission on `Vault` and the `BURN_ROLE` permission on the `Token Manager`.
-You can also create these permissions using the Aragon CLI
+You can also create these permissions using the Aragon CLI.

 ```sh
 dao acl create <dao-address> <redemptions-address> TRANSFER_ROLE <vault-address> <voting-address> --environment aragon:rinkeby